X-Content-Type-Options response HTTP header is a

 Content-Type headers should not be changed and be followed.
-This allows to opt-out of MIME type sniffing, or, in other words, it is a way to say that the webmasters knew what they were doing.
+This is a

 This header was introduced by Microsoft in IE 8 as a way for webmasters to block content sniffing that was happening and could transform non-executable MIME types into executable MIME types.
 Since then, other browsers have introduced it, even if their MIME sniffing algorithms were less aggressive.